kdonnay/mwa/README.md

 # Usage
 The following simple illustrations use simulated event data that are included with the package.
-Spatiotemporal patterns of "dependentÄ"ù, "útreatment"ù and "úcontrol" type events are constructed to represent a specific causal effect of treatment versus control on the level of dependent events.
+Spatiotemporal patterns of "dependent", "treatment" and "control" type events are constructed to represent a specific causal effect of treatment versus control on the level of dependent events.
 All of our simulation tests use the smallest possible increment of 1 additional dependent event per treatment episode and no increase for control episodes.
 We specifically chose effect size 1 for two reasons.
 First, to pose a difficult simulation test for the method to pass.
 The larger the effect size, the easier it would be to recover the pattern.
 Second, to emulate the kind of effect sizes we see in empirical data.
 In fact, empirical effect sizes are often smaller than 1, i.e. on average we see a significant increase or decrease of effect size 1 in the dependent variable only after multiple "trigger" events.

 ```R